 The choice of the R{FBT} depends on the application.
-TI recommends R{FBT} in the range from 10 k Ω to 100 k Ω for most applications.
+R{FBT} in the range from 10 k Ω to 100 k Ω is recommended for most applications.
 A lower R{FBT} value can be used if static loading is desired to reduce V{OUT} offset in PFM operation.
-Lower R{FBT} reduces efficiency at very light load.
+Lower R{FBT} will reduce efficiency at very light load.
 Less static current goes through a larger R{FBT} and might be more desirable when light load efficiency is critical.
 But R{FBT} larger than 1 M Ω is not recommended because it makes the feedback path more susceptible to noise.
 Larger R{FBT} value requires more carefully designed feedback path on the PCB.
 The tolerance and temperature variation of the resistor dividers affect the output voltage regulation.
-TI recommends using divider resistors with 1% tolerance or better and temperature coefficient of 100 ppm or lower.
+It is recommended to use divider resistors with 1% tolerance or better and temperature coefficient of 100 ppm or lower.

-If the resistor divider is not connected properly, output voltage cannot be regulated because the feedback loop is broken.
-If the FB pin is shorted to ground, the output voltage is driven close to V{IN} , because the regulator sees very low voltage on the FB pin and tries to regulator it up.
+If the resistor divider is not connected properly, the output voltage cannot be regulated since the feedback loop is broken.
+If the FB pin is shorted to ground, the output voltage will be driven close to $V{\rm IN}$, since the regulator sees very low voltage on the FB pin and tries to regulate it up.
 The load connected to the output could be damaged under such a condition.
-Do not short FB pin to ground when the LM43603-Q1 is enabled.
+Do not short FB pin to ground when the LM43601-Q1 is enabled.
 It is important to route the feedback trace away from the noisy area of the PCB.
 For more layout recommendations, see the Layout section.

-7.3.4 Enable (EN)
+7.3.4 ENABLE Pin

-Voltage on the EN pin (V{EN}) controls the ON or OFF operation of the LM43603-Q1.
-Applying a voltage less than 0.4 V to the EN input shuts down the operation of the LM43603-Q1.
-In shutdown mode the quiescent current drops to typically 1.2 μ A at V{IN} = 12 V.
+Voltage on the ENABLE pin (V{EN}) controls the ON or OFF functionality of the LM43601-Q1.
+Applying a voltage less than 0.4 V to the ENABLE input shuts down the operation of the LM43601-Q1.
+In shutdown mode the quiescent current drops to typically 1 μ A at V{IN} = 12 V.

-The internal LDO output voltage V{CC} is turned on when V{EN} is higher than 1.2 V. Switching action and output regulation are enabled when V{EN} is greater than 2.1 V (typical).
-The LM43603-Q1 supplies regulated output voltage when enabled and output current up to 3 A.
+The internal LDO output voltage V{CC} is turned on when V{EN} is higher than 1.2 V. The switching action and output regulation are enabled when V{EN} is greater than 2.1 V (typical).
+The LM43601-Q1 supplies regulated output voltage when enabled and output current up to 1 A.

-The EN pin is an input and cannot be open circuit or floating.
-The simplest way to enable the operation of the LM43603-Q1 is to connect the EN pin to VIN pins directly.
+The ENABLE pin is an input and cannot be open circuit or floating.
+The simplest way to enable the operation of the LM43601-Q1 is to connect the ENABLE pin to VIN pins directly.
 This allows self-start-up when V{IN} is within the operation range.

-Many applications benefit from use of an enable divider R{ENT} and R{ENB} in Figure 37 to establish a precision system UVLO level for the stage.
+Many applications will benefit from the employment of an enable divider R{ENT} and R{ENB} in Figure 36 to establish a precision system UVLO level for the stage.
 System UVLO can be used for supplies operating from utility power as well as battery power.
-It can be used for sequencing, ensuring reliable operation, or supply protection, such as a battery discharge level.
+It can be used for sequencing, ensuring reliable operation, or supply protection, such as a battery discharge voltage level.
 An external logic signal can also be used to drive EN input for system sequencing and protection.

-Figure 37.
-System UVLO by Enable Dividers
+Figure 36.
+System UVLO By Enable Dividers

-7.3.5 VCC, UVLO, and BIAS
+7.3.5 VCC, UVLO and BIAS